lidofinance/vaults-wrapper/DESCRIPTION.md

 - **Critical yet solvable vulnarability found in Lido Core**:
   - TODO
+  - how the executor committee is insentivised to handle proper and improper proposed timelocked actions?

 ## Upgradability

-The system uses a mixed upgradability approach with different proxy patterns for different components:
+The system uses a mixed upgradability approach with different proxy patterns for different components.
+The proxy types used are:

-### Proxy types used

 - **OssifiableProxy** is a custom ERC1967-based transparent proxy that extends OpenZeppelin's pattern with "ossification" capability taken from Lido V2 core
     - NB: Ossifiable version of the proxy has been taken due to being already battle-tested in Lido V2, not specificly for the ossification feature